moorepants/dissertation/_sources/physicalparameters.txt

 experiments simply prevented the swinging motion of the pendulum without damping the torsional motion.

-The period for a damped oscillation is:
+The period for a damped oscillation is

 .. math::
    :label: eqnPeriodDamped